dagbjorn/microcoffeeonkube/README.md

 ## <a name="application"></a>The application

 ### The microservices
-The application is made up by four microservices, each running in its own Docker container.
+The application is made up by five microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.
 Finally, the application is deployed on Kubernetes where each microservice is allocated a replication controller fronted by a service.
 For development purposes, each microservice may also be run as a "naked" pod.
 Endpoint configuration is based on environment variables.

 The application supports both http and https on the frontend consisting of a GUI and REST services facing the Internet.
 However, https is a requirement in Chrome and Opera to get the HTML Geolocation API going.
 Also, browsers are not particulary happy with mixed content (mix of http and https connections), so pure use of https is recommended.